 I wake up and glance across at Lily, except she isn’t there.
 Her bed isn’t made, but it’s unslept in and I can tell that the sheets are cold.
 Nobody else seems to notice as they bustle around the dormitory, finding clothes and going to the bathroom.
 My eyes adjust to the light slowly and I can make out Tiffany checking her bag frantically.
 “Checked under the bed?”
 I ask.
 She shakes her head and dives under her mattress emerging with a piece of paper.
-Suddenly she’s next to me with an arm around my shoulder.
+Suddenly she’s next to me.
 “So, where’s Lily?
 I saw her crying yesterday.”

 I hesitate.
 People are going to find out anyway.
 “It’s her parents.
 They died.”

 “What?”
 She gasps.
 “That’s terrible!”

 “I was going to say how she is.”

 “Oh.
 I have no idea.
 James would know better, he’s gone with her.”